South Cambridgeshire Logo

 Water

-Water can often be the difference between success and failure when taking care of an allotment, but it is a precious resource and can be a significant cost for allotment authorities.
-Cambridgeshire is the driest part of the country and long spells without rain will become the norm in years to come due to climate change.
+Water can often be the difference between success and failure when taking care of an allotment, and can be a significant cost for allotment societies.
+Cambridgeshire is the driest part of the country and long spells without rain is common.
+Bringing in your own supplies of water is time-consuming and tedious, and a metered mains water supply is ideal if it is practicable.

 Pest control